joejean/chipin/README.md

 	it with the development branch.
 	7. Write tests for your new features.
 We use the testing framework [mocha](https://github.com/airbnb/javascript)

+	**FOR SECURITY REASONS THE FILE `config.js` was not put on GITHUB.
+You will need to add it to the cloned repo before you can run the site.

 ###Important Resources
 	1. [Javascript Style Guide](https://github.com/airbnb/javascript)
 	2. [Postgres client for node.](https://github.com/brianc/node-postgres)